-The performance (execution time) of parallel synchronous MPI applications depends on the time of the slowest task as in figure (1).
+The execution time of a parallel synchronous iterative application is equal to the execution time of the slowest task.
 If there is no communication and the application is not data bounded, the execution time of a parallel program is linearly proportional to the operational frequency and any DVFS operation for energy reduction increases the execution time of the parallel program.
 Therefore, the scaling factor S is linearly proportional to the execution time.
 However, in most MPI applications the processes exchange data.
 During these communications the processors involved remain idle until the communications are finished.
 For that reason, any change in the frequency has no impact on the time of communication [6].
 The communication time for a task is the summation of periods of time that begin with an MPI call for sending or receiving a message till the message is synchronously sent or received.
 To be able to predict the execution time of MPI program, the communication time and the computation time for the slowest task must be measured before scaling.
-These times are used to predict the execution time for any MPI program as a function of the new scaling factor as in EQ (9).
+These times are used to predict the execution time for any MPI program as a function of the new scaling factor as in EQ (8).

-$$T{new} = T{Max \ Comp \ Old} \cdot S + T{Max \ Comm \ Old} \tag{9}$$
+$$T{New} = T{Max \ Comp \ Old} \cdot S + T{Max \ Comm \ Old}$$ (8)